-Baker’s cysts tend to feel hard when the knee is fully extended and soft when the knee is bent.
+Baker’s cysts, also know as popliteal cysts, tend to feel hard when the knee is fully extended and soft when the knee is bent.
 Physical therapists call this change in density Foucher’s sign.

 However, this type of cyst can cause pain or swelling, which can limit movement.

 Baker’s cysts sometimes go away without treatment.
 A doctor is unlikely to recommend medical intervention unless the cyst causes discomfort or difficulty moving the knee.

 A number of remedies and exercises can help reduce any symptoms of Baker’s cysts and prevent them from forming.
 Keep reading to learn more.

 Exercises that focus on preserving the knee’s range of motion may ease pain and prevent muscle weakness.

 However, before trying any exercise for a Baker’s cyst, speak to a doctor or physical therapist.
 The wrong exercise may injure the knee, intensifying pain.

 The following exercises may benefit a person with a Baker’s cyst:

 - Stand up straight in front of a chair or another heavy piece of furniture, and use it for balance, if necessary.

 - Step back with the right leg, then bend both knees until there is a stretch.